WolvenKit/Cyberpunk-Blender-add-on/README.md

 4) Select the desired file path and name
 5) Export

-The plugin will automatically apply the correct settings to ensure your mesh imports back into Wolvenkit for use with your mod.
+The plugin will automatically apply the correct settings to ensure your mesh imports back into WolvenKit for use with your mod.

 ## Export Animations For Photomode
 **Should work for all types of animation